-Annual MEDLINE®/PubMed® Year-End Processing (YEP): Impact on Searching During Fall 2012
+Annual MEDLINE/PubMed Year-End Processing (YEP): Impact on Searching During Fall 2022

-On November 14, 2012, NLM® expects to temporarily halt the addition of fully-indexed MEDLINE citations to PubMed.
-NLM indexing staff will continue to index citations, but these completed records will be held and not added to PubMed until the normal update schedule resumes.
-Once the end-of-year activities are complete (tentatively targeted for mid-December 2012), the normal MEDLINE/PubMed update schedule will resume, and PubMed will use 2013 vocabulary in the MeSH® translation tables and MeSH database, as well as in the citation data.
+On December 1, 2022, NLM® expects to temporarily halt the addition of newly-indexed MEDLINE citations to PubMed.
+Once the end-of-year activities are complete (tentatively targeted for the week of December 5, 2022), the normal MEDLINE/PubMed update schedule will resume, and PubMed will use 2023 vocabulary in the MeSH® translation tables and MeSH database, as well as in the citation data.

 In Process Citations

-A search limiting terms to fields affected by indexing (e.g., telemedicine [mh]) does not retrieve in process or publisher-supplied records (see Data added to MEDLINE records during indexing).
-Therefore, during end-of-year activities when we are not adding completed, indexed citations to MEDLINE/PubMed, such searches - including those stored in My NCBI and retrieved through RSS feed stored searches - may not retrieve new records for some weeks.
+A search limiting terms to fields affected by indexing (e.g., telemedicine [mh]) does not retrieve in process or publisher-supplied records.
+Therefore, during end-of-year activities when we are not adding recently completed, indexed citations to MEDLINE/PubMed, such searches - including those stored in My NCBI and retrieved through RSS feed stored searches - may not retrieve new records for some weeks.
 To retrieve new, in process records during this time, you should use searches that do not limit to affected fields (e.g., telemedicine).
 Note that the search terms are not tagged in this example.
-By mid-December, the in process citations that are within the scope of MEDLINE and that have been indexed since November 14, 2012 will be replaced as indexed citations with 2013 MeSH terms, Publication Types, etc. Searches, including My NCBI Stored Searches, containing tagged search terms will then retrieve all applicable MEDLINE records.
+In early December, the in process citations that are within the scope of MEDLINE and that have been indexed since December 1, 2022 will be replaced as indexed citations with 2023 MeSH terms, Publication Types, etc. Searches, including My NCBI Stored Searches, containing tagged search terms will then retrieve all applicable MEDLINE records.